-Rory McIlroy describes Tiger Woods' intimidation tactics on golf course
+Rory McIlroy describes Tiger Woods' tactics on golf course: 'He knows that he intimidates people'

 “Just sorta having that little glimpse of red in your eye?”
 McIlroy said.
 “A hundred percent.
 I mean, he knows that he intimidates people and it’s like, ‘I’m going to make you feel my presence.”

-Molinari ended up finished two strokes behind Woods.
+Molinari finished two strokes behind Woods.

 The next PGA Tour event is the Wells Fargo Championship.
 McIlroy is set to tee off at 12:50 p.m. on Thursday, while Woods is skipping out on the event.